open-pay/slate/source/index_EN.md

 ###Cards
 Code    | HTTP Error |Cause
 --------- | ----------- | --------
-3001 | 402 Payment Required | The card was declined.
+3001 | 402 percent Required | The card was declined.
 3002 | 402 Payment Required | The card has expired.
 3003 | 402 Payment Required | The card has insufficient funds.
 3004 | 402 Payment Required | The card has been identified as a stolen card.